 - Wet feet (too much water will kill them)

 Sun and Temperature

 All citrus trees love sun -- the more the better.
-They are happiest in temperatures between 50-80°F. That means, unless you live in USDA zones 9-11, you'll want to bring your Meyer lemon tree inside when temperatures start regularly dipping below 50°F. In spring, if you live in a cold climate bring your tree outside when nighttime temperatures are consistently above 50.
+They are happiest in temperatures between 50 to 80°F. That means, unless you live in USDA zones 9 to 11, you'll want to bring your Meyer lemon tree inside when temperatures start regularly dipping below 50°F. In spring, if you live in a cold climate bring your tree outside when nighttime temperatures are consistently above 50.